 Class of 2021 Ambassadors

 The purpose of the Ambassador Program is to foster learning and civic engagement through community service, volunteerism and leadership in highly motivated and mature Young Scholars.
-The following group represents the 2021 class of Young Scholar Ambassadors.
+The following group represents the 2021 class of Davidson Ambassadors.
 Please take a moment to learn about their service projects, in their own words.

 Anika L., 16